Title IX

 Title IX of the Education Amendments of 1972, or “Title IX,” is a federal law that prohibits discrimination based on sex in educational programs.
 The law is a key tool for ensuring that all people have an equal opportunity for education, regardless of their sex or gender.

-Title IX protects students and employees of educational programs that receive federal funds; that includes students and employees of K-12 schools, colleges, universities, as well as educational programs in libraries, museums, vocational programs, and prisons.
+Title IX protects students and employees of educational programs that receive federal funds, including students and employees of K-12 schools, colleges, universities, as well as educational programs in libraries, museums, vocational programs, and prisons.
 Title IX protects people of all sexes and genders from discrimination, not just women.

 Title IX protects pregnant and parenting students and postdocs.